- 3.83k views

 - Since it’s a pretty remote location, getting to Iya Valley can be a little tricky.
 Plan out your route carefully ahead of time and don’t count on having access to cellular data or wifi!

 With so many places to visit in Japan, if you're wondering how to make the most out of your time connect with our travel experts in Japan to plan a perfect trip to Japan.
 Whether you want to climb Mount Fuji or eat ramen in Hokkaido, there are plenty of Japan tours that can help make your trip easier.
-No matter where you decide to go, you’re in for a once-in-a-lifetime experience!
+No matter where you decide to go or how many days you want to spend in Japan, you’re in for a once-in-a-lifetime experience!